HE SHALL BE LIKE A TREE PLANTED BY THE RIVERS OF WATER.

 Bachelor’s in Christian Thought and Practice

-- half of the program is focused on developing vocational excellence and theological reflection on that vocation
+- Developing vocational excellence and theological reflection on that vocation.

 - Core modules with weekly thematic huddles;

 - Contextual Projects (faculty-directed courses with asynchronous project-based learning).

 • Program admission requirements can be found in the academic catalog.